thatguylah/fluffy-fortnight/README.md

   - locally hosted models could work but were too expensive and resource intensive to host
 - Method 4: Manual Translation by copying into ChatGPT:
   - Once off manual effort to generate key value pairs
+- Conclusion: Ended up i went with Wikpedia solution as it was way easier to develop and i could also have a bonus of querying other metadata that comes along with scrapinga wiki page.
+- There were two wiki scraping methods, one is to query a wikipedia table with most of the cities but no further metadata, i went the other option to put each city/district as a slug to pull data from each wiki page.

 # Section 3 - Analysis and Findings
 - First 2 queries can be solved in SQL and charts